-Balanced Defensive is in the first instance managed to protect capital over any 12-month period.
-In addition, we aim to achieve reasonable investment growth over the long run.

-It is specifically managed to suit very cautious investors who want to draw an income over an extended period of time.
+The fund is in the first instance managed to achieve reasonable investment growth over the medium to long term.
+Our intent is that the fund should produce an annualised return of at least inflation plus 4% over time.
+In addition, we aim to achieve less volatility than the average balanced fund.
+It is specifically managed to suit investors who want to draw an income over an extended period of time.